Hablamos Español Insurance Companies We Work With

 Is there a standard amount of business insurance?

-No. The right amount depends on your industry, size, assets, and the contracts you sign.
+No. The right amount tends to depend on your industry, size, assets, and the contracts you sign.
 Two businesses of the same revenue can need very different programs.

 What sets the minimum?